apache/struts-site/source/updating-website.md

 We are using Jekyll and mix of Markdown pages with raw Html pages, where Markdown is a preferred option.

 > WARN: do not manually change the `asf-site` or `ast-staging` branches, they will be automatically updated
-> by CI server.
+> by a CI server.

 The whole build of the website is orchestrated by [.asf.yaml](http://s.apache.org/asfyaml), please refer to the docs for more details.
-The main build of the website is performed by [a buildbot job](https://ci2.apache.org/#/builders/7), the staging site is build and deployed by [a Jenkins job](https://builds.apache.org/view/S-Z/view/Struts/job/Struts-staged-site/)
+The main build of the website is performed by [a buildbot job](https://ci2.apache.org/#/builders/7), the staging site is build and deployed by
-- buildbot doesn't support staging site deployment yet.
+[a Jenkins job](https://builds.apache.org/view/S-Z/view/Struts/job/Struts-staged-site/) - buildbot doesn't support staging site deployment yet.

 ## Applying a change